3D models are ubiquitous in many fields:

 gl_Position = projection * view * position;

-Fragment shader: computes Phong illumination for each fragment.
+Fragment shader : calculates Phong illumination for each fragment.

 #version 330 core